gtk-rs/lgpl-docs/gtk/vendor.md

 fill and padding child properties.
 Use `BoxExt::query_child_packing` to query these fields.

-Note that a single-row or single-column `Grid` provides exactly the same functionality as `Box`.

 # CSS nodes

 `Box` uses a single CSS node with name box.